turingschool/curriculum/source/topics/performance/background_jobs.markdown

 We've moved the call that calculates the total count of words for comments into a worker method, moving the slow operation away from the request-response cycle, but we haven't stored the result of the calculation anywhere that the request can retrieve it.

-We could store it in the database table, but as of right now there's no obvious place to put it.
+We could store it somewhere in the database, but as of right now there's no obvious place to put it.
 A dashboard table of some kind seems pretty unappealing.
 Fortunately, a side-benefit of using Resque is that we get access to a Redis instance for free.
 Redis is a natural place to cache a value such as this.

 The easiest way to access a Redis server in Ruby is through the `redis` gem.
 Although we could add the `redis` gem to our Gemfile, it's not needed because Resque already has it declared as a dependency.
 We will, however, need to bring a Redis endpoint into our Rails application so that we can easily access the memory store.